An Orphan’s Christmas:

 Non-Christians are baffled.
 Where is the money coming from?
 The Muller’s secret is in earnestly seeking the Lord for their needs and letting Him work on the hearts of Christians.
 The orphans have never missed a meal!

-According to the Muller Organization, “All of the orphans who attended the homes were given a good education and set up for leaving the homes when they became of age.
+According to the Muller Organization, “All of the orphans who attended the homes were given a good education and set up for leaving the homes when they came of age.
 Boys were released around age 14 to become apprentices.
-The girls stayed until age 17, helping with the younger children and then being released into service.”
+The girls stayed until age 17, helping with the younger children and then being released into service (jobs).”
 Every child was instructed in the ways of the Lord, taught to pray and left with a few changes of clothes, some money and their own Bible.

 In his lifetime (Muller died at age 92) over 10,000 orphans came to stay at the Muller Orphan Homes.
 He would record 50,000 answers to prayer and see 3,000 children commit their lives to Christ.
 No one knows how many would make that decisions in the years after leaving the homes.